+COM 156-

-COM 156 -Audio Production I
+Audio Production I

-IAI: MC 915 1 1 Audio Production I is a basic introduction to the equipment, facilities, and terminology of the audio media industry.
+IAI: MC 915 Audio Production I is a basic introduction to the equipment, facilities, and terminology of the audio media industry.
 Students will work on individual and group recording projects including: public service announcements, radio, news and sound effects production.
 Students will be introduced to sound recording for video and non-linear multi-track audio editing and streaming audio on the web.
 Students are required to enroll concurrently in COM 157.

-Prerequisite: None Corequisite: COM 157 Credit: 3 semester hours of script writing, non-linear video editing, field and studio lighting and field production.
+Prerequisite: None Corequisite: COM 157 Credit: 3 semester hours Lecture: 2 equipment, facilities, and terminology of the video media industry.
+Students will work in a multiple camera studio producing: newscasts, public service announcements, commercials and talk shows.
+Students will also be introduced to the fundamentals of script writing, nonlinear video editing, field and studio lighting and field production.
 Students are required to enroll concurrently with COM 156.
-Prerequisite: None

-COM 157 -Video Production I IAI: MC 916
+COM 157 -Video Production I